RahulModak74/CUSTOM_LLM_WAF/README.md

-# Nginx Security WAF - Installation Guide
+# Nginx Security AI first WAF - Installation Guide

 A Python-based Web Application Firewall (WAF) that integrates with Nginx using `auth_request` module to provide real-time threat detection and blocking.